DevExpress/dotnet-eud/interface-elements-for-web/articles/menu/responsive-layout/responsive-layout.md

 ---
-title: Adaptive Layout
+title: Responsive Layout
 author: Anna Kondratova
 ---
-# Adaptive Layout
+# Responsive Layout

 When the browser window changes its width, the menu can operate in the following modes:
 * The menu automatically resizes or hides its items to the popup menu hidden under the ellipse button.
 Click the ellipsis button to show the hidden items.